8. I Was “Raped” by Judge Maureen Monks

 We entered ex-wife’s attorney’s law office.
 Soon the attorney came out and handed me a thick stack of documents in a big brown envelope.
-When I opened the envelope, I felt like being slapped in the face: the thick stack contained the statements of my joint bank account with ex-wife, to which I had 100% online access.
-Ex-wife’s attorney refused to produce the bank statements of her own account.
+When I opened the envelope, I felt like being slapped in the face: the thick stack contained the statements of my joint bank account with the ex-wife, to which I had 100% online access.
+The attorney refused to produce the statements of ex-wife's own bank account.

 Since the first day of the contested divorce, the attorney had played various tactics to conceal her bank account.
-I spent tremendous efforts and involved, voluntarily and involuntarily, many people—including Judge Maureen Monks, her Discovery Master, her assistants, two Middlesex County Probate and Family Court administrative staffers and their manager, a notary public, and a constable—but I was never able to obtain her bank statements.
+I spent tremendous efforts and involved many people—including Judge Maureen Monks, her Discovery Master, her assistants, two Middlesex County Probate and Family Court administrative staffers and their manager, a notary public, and a constable—but I was never able to obtain the statements of her bank statements.

 What is the difference between Judge Maureen Monks and British colonies' government?
 Which is worse?